George LeMieux: U.S. Senator

 LeMieux proposed "the 2007 Solution", a plan to eliminate the deficit by 2013 and cut the national public debt nearly in half by 2020.

 On Thursday, May 13, 2010, the Senate adopted an amendment to the then-pending Financial Regulatory Reform that was authored by LeMieux and Senator Maria Cantwell of Washington.
 An editorial in the Wall Street Journal applauded the LeMieux amendment saying its reforms would "destroy the government-created ratings cartel" and that "Mr. LeMieux wants institutions to do some actual due diligence on the assets they hold instead of simply complying with the law by holding assets with a high rating from S&P."

 LeMieux was involved in the high-profile blockage of President Barack Obama's nominee for United States Ambassador to Brazil, Thomas A. Shannon Jr., who was eventually confirmed.

 During his time in the Senate, LeMieux was recognized for his record on pro-business and tax reform.
-He has received several awards including a 93% rating from the National Taxpayer Union and the "Spirit of Enterprise" award from the U.S. Chamber of Commerce.
+He has received several awards including a 93% rating from the National Taxpayers Union and the "Spirit of Enterprise" award from the U.S. Chamber of Commerce.